 - Upon entering the discussion tool, users can see immediately if they have any new messages.
 The number of unread, new messages is shown in parenthesis at the top menu bar.
 See image for an example.

 - You can see which messages have been read, what’s unread, and what you have replied to.

 - Delete private messages.
 Simply check the boxes of the messages you want to delete and click on “delete.”

 - Post a reply to a private message. click on Quote once you open the message.

 - Select messages and mark them as read.
 This is useful if you’ve read the messages in your email and there is no need to reply in Etudes.

 - Flag a message for follow-up, and remove the flag later.

 Sending a Private Message

-There are at least three ways to identify who you want to send a private message to:
+There are a couple of ways to identify who you want to send a private message to:

 1) Using the Member Listing link at the menu bar: